 2005, October 2 – a tank car threw a wheel on Canadian National’s Kingston Subdivision west of Power Dam Drive.

-2006, March 31 – Domtar officially closes.
-Not long afterwards, the shunting engine based in the city’s east end was reassigned, making runs into Cornwall during the weekdays instead.
+2006, March 31 – Domtar Pulp & Paper officially closes.
+Not long afterwards, the shunting engine based in the city’s east end was reassigned to another base of operations, making runs into Cornwall during the weekdays instead.

 2006, June 26 – Cornwall City Council, with advisory by Heritage Cornwall, passed a by-law to place a heritage designation on Cornwall Street Railway locomotive #17.
-This is the first and only such designation on a piece of railway rolling stock in Ontario.
+This is the first and only such designation on a piece of railway rolling stock in Ontario at the time.

-2006, July 8 – Phase 1 of the Cornwall Street Railway locomotive #17 restoration was completed (erection of the original plaque; repaint of the body in the proper CPR Tuscan Red and placement of picnic tables and garbage bins).
-No other work was done due to City budget restrains.
+2006, July 8 – Phase 1 of the Cornwall Street Railway locomotive #17 restoration was completed (erection of the original plaque; repaint of the body in the proper CPR Tuscan Red but with household paint and placement of picnic tables and garbage bins).
+No other work would be done due to City budget restraints and ignorance.

-2007, October 3 – All rails within the decommissioned P-C-I plant property were removed.
+2007, October 3 – All rails within the decommissioned ICI plant property were removed.

 2011, August – The north passing siding at Regis Yard was removed.

-2013, July – Rails south of Second Street to Synagi was abandoned.
+2013, July – With the closure of SynAgri, the Synagri Spur south of Second Street was abandoned.

-2016, June 3 – Rails south of Marleau Avenue to Cornwall Warehouse was abandoned.
+2017, April – Rails north of Marleau Avenue that were part of the Cornwall Warehouse spur was abandoned.

 2018, September – Canadian National abandoned the Domtar and Brenntag Spurs since Brenntag closed.